 All of our funds come from the Needham community.
-Individuals, businesses, and community organizations contribute principally through three vehicles: our direct appeal in the fall, our Teacher Appreciation Card program, and our annual Spelling Bee.
+Individuals, businesses, and community organizations contribute principally through three vehicles: our direct appeal in the fall, our NEF Gift for Education Card program, and our annual Spelling Bee.
 We also welcome and receive donations from foundations, estates, gifts, and corporate-matching programs.

 How is it spent?